kuriringohankamehameha/manga-dl/README.md

 A command line utility to download Manga and batch convert chapters into PDF

 * Before using this program, make sure that you update your `PATH` environment variable to include the directory of the cloned repository or wherever you intend to keep the source files.
+* Windows users may need to update their `PYTHONPATH` environment variable.

 ## Usage